CIBC-Internal/python/Doc/library/urllib.parse.rst

    string.
 If there is no fragment identifier in *url*, return *url* unmodified and an empty string.

-   The return value is actually an instance of a subclass of :class:`tuple`.
-This class has the following additional read-only convenience attributes:
+   The return value is a :term:`named tuple`, its items can be accessed by index or as named attributes:

    +------------------+-------+-------------------------+----------------------+
    | Attribute        | Index | Value                   | Value if not present |